-- a. pre-trial diversion and intervention; - b. condition of deferred prosecution or deferred acceptance of plea of guilt; - c. condition of probation; - d. means of serving last few months of a term of confinement (pre-release programs); - e. condition of parole, either at initial release or as a disposition at revocation.
+- a. pre-trial diversion and intervention; - condition of deferred prosecution or deferred acceptance of plea of guilt; - c. condition of probation; - e. condition of parole, either at initial release or as a disposition at revocation.

-B. Problems Addressed by the Study
+Problems Addressed by the Study